brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

 ###Towards organic resolution ###

-This is a big one I´m also struggling.
+This is a big one I´m also struggling with.
 Most of the available data is at the national level.
 There are many reasons for that, from feasibility and gathering constrains, to pragmatism to the scale most users wanted.
 Nowadays it´s increasingly easy to get data, but also we demand more